Frequently Asked Questions

 Students may complete a second major after graduation from the university provided all the requirements mentioned above are met.
 The second major will be posted on the student's transcript upon receipt of confirmation of completion of major requirements from the student's advisor, department chair, and dean.

 Summer Session credit is designated as semester credit and is equivalent to any given course taken in any other semester.
 To ensure quality and to comply with accreditation standards, maximum credit loads are set for summer terms.
-These are:
+For more information on Summer Session please visit 365 Learning, the Summer Session credit loads are:

 Wintermester credit is designated as semester credit and is equivalent to any given course taken in any other semester.
 To ensure quality and to comply with accreditation standards, a maximum credit load of four credits is set for Wintermester.
 It is suggested you not rely on Wintermester to fulfill a prerequisite for a spring course.
 Also, please note these courses do not satisfy fall credit.